-In this spirit, the Global Experiences Office (formerly the Education Abroad Office) is funding an initiative to create or enhance innovative opportunities for students to engage with the world right here at home.
-Through these courses and programs, students won't just learn about the world – they will become part of the solution in tackling global grand challenges by connecting with peers from around the world in virtual and local interactions.
+The Global Experiences Office (formerly the Education Abroad Office) is funding faculty who create or enhance innovative opportunities for students to engage throughout the world without leaving Lincoln.
+Through these courses and programs, students won't just learn about challenges around the world – they will become involved in the solution.

-Building on momentum from the 2021 virtual and in-person courses, the Global Experiences Office is focusing efforts on impactful, experiential courses or programs especially those that align with the university’s Grand Challenges thematic areas.
-We hope to support the creation of learning opportunities that will deepen student global engagement, helping them understand how to navigate a global marketplace and find opportunities that will position them for increased professional successful.
+This initiative is focusing on impactful, experiential courses/programs especially those that align with the university’s Grand Challenges thematic areas.
+We hope to support the creation of learning opportunities that will deepen student global engagement, helping them understand how to navigate a global marketplace and find opportunities that position them for increased professional success.

 Availability of Funding

 Grant recipients will receive 3 years of funding to support their course or program.
 Faculty and staff applicants should include specific dollar amounts for each year along with a brief description of how the funds will be used in their budget request.

 - Year 1 funding may include faculty/staff (e.g., summer salary, course buy-out), graduate assistant time, student worker, speaker honoraria, technology, course activities and/or other needs for the development and piloting of the course/program.
 Funding cannot be used for travel nor faculty overload.
 Year 1 funding will be up to $8,000*.